Perspective | The pandemic is completely changing the way we treat unemployment

 The changes Congress made to unemployment insurance have been temporary, but some of the features could endure.
 It seems unlikely that Washington will ever again rely solely on the rickety state-based system during a recession.

 The precedent of adding federal money to state benefits, however, creates unfortunate incentives.
 If states know that Congress will intervene to raise benefits when the economy is bad, they have even less reason to maintain the solvency or generosity of their own programs.
-This is one reason some policy experts think the system should be federalized.
+This is one reason some policy experts think the system should be fully federalized.
 Congress must act during recessions to stabilize the economy, and it can do so either by pouring money into 53 ill-funded programs with differing benefit amounts and eligible populations, or by working through a single, top-down, efficient program.

 The benefit paid to people who are out of work should not be higher than a wage, generally speaking, but it also need not be as low as possible, recent experience shows.
 One way to mitigate what disincentives exist is to put unemployment insurance on an “automatic trigger,” meaning that the amount and duration of benefits would change as economic indicators did (for example, decreasing as the unemployment rate dropped).